 For Gogo, market leadership means establishing a must-have brand for which passengers are willing to pay a premium, becoming an invaluable part of our airline partners' in-flight offerings, and operating an exclusive platform where leading brands are willing to pay a premium to maintain a presence.
-We believe that Gogo has strong brand equity in the marketplace, with 62% of Gogo users indicating they would use Gogo again on their next flight according to the Gogo-commissioned survey described above.
-Gogo is continually redefining and transforming the category and, in doing so, is becoming increasingly associated with in-flight connectivity with our customers.
-According to the same Gogo-commissioned survey, 29% of leisure travelers and 50% of business travelers are aware of Gogo and 76% of Gogo users have indicated that their travel experience was made more satisfying because of Gogo.
-The same survey indicates that Gogo has 23 times the top of mind unaided awareness as our competitors.
+We believe that Gogo has strong brand equity in the marketplace, with nearly 80% of Gogo users indicating they would use Gogo again on their next flight according to the Gogo-commissioned survey described above.
+Gogo is continually redefining and transforming the category and, in doing so, becoming increasingly associated with in-flight connectivity with our customers.
+According to the same Gogo-commissioned survey, 27% of leisure travelers and 54% of business travelers are aware of Gogo, and more than 80% of Gogo users have indicated that their travel experience was made more satisfying because of Gogo.
+This survey also indicates that Gogo has 18 times the top of mind unaided awareness as our nearest competitor.
 Within the realm of social media, a recent analysis of Facebook by aggregator Fan Page List ranked Gogo as first for having the most engaged fans.